MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models: Related Work

 \subsection{Evaluation of Multi-Modal Reasoning}

 The rapid evolution of Vision-Language Models (VLMs) has necessitated rigorous benchmarks to measure their progress.
 Initial evaluations primarily focused on simple visual question answering (VQA).
-More recently, comprehensive benchmarks such as MMMU~\cite{yue2024mmmu}, MathVista~\cite{lu2023mathvista}, and MathVerse~\cite{zhang2024mathverse} have been introduced to evaluate complex reasoning capabilities across diverse domains like mathematics, science, and engineering~\cite{xu2025visulogic}.
+More recently, comprehensive benchmarks such as MMMU~\cite{yue2024mmmu}, MathVista~\cite{lu2023mathvista}, and MathVerse~\cite{zhang2024mathverse} have been introduced to evaluate complex reasoning capabilities across diverse domains, while related multimodal tasks have also expanded to temporally grounded video understanding~\cite{xu2025visulogic,ma2025ms}.
 However, these benchmarks typically adopt an outcome-oriented evaluation paradigm, focusing primarily on the correctness of the final answer.
 While high accuracy on these tasks suggests strong performance, it often creates an ambiguity: it is unclear whether the model genuinely understands the cross-modal content or is merely relying on superficial pattern matching.
 MMErroR departs from this tradition by shifting the focus from answer correctness to process-level verification.
 Instead of merely checking if the result is right, we evaluate whether the model can discern the validity of the reasoning path itself, providing a more transparent assessment of true multi-modal understanding.